 New South Wales (NSW): Apprehended Violence Order (AVO)

-- the police on your behalf (police application)
+- The police on your behalf (police application)

-- a guardian appointed under a guardianship order
+- A guardian appointed under a guardianship order

-- you personally (private application).
+- You personally (private application).

 For a police application, they will evaluate whether any of these reasons exist: